sushantgwr87/Light-Shop/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+- To run this project, you will need to add the following environment variables to your .env file

 `SECRET_KEY = API key`

-In settings.py this key is used :
+- In settings.py this key is used :

 `SECRET_KEY = config('The variable name in .env')`

-In my case, variable name is SECRET_KEY name itself :
+- In my case, variable name is SECRET_KEY name itself :

 `SECRET_KEY = config('SECRET_KEY')`

-### Note
-If you store API key as string in .env then remove quotations inside config.
+**If you store API key as string in .env then remove quotations inside config.**

-In .env file
+- In .env file

 `SECRET_KEY = 'API key'`

-In settings.py
+- In settings.py

 `SECRET_KEY = config(SECRET_KEY)`